-We pause to honor the memory of great people who have passed away since our last meeting.Fifty-nine of our friends and family have crossed the great divide and entered into lifeeverlasting.
+We pause to honor the memory of great people who have passed away since our last meeting, our friends and family that have crossed the great divide and entered life-everlasting.
 We miss them because of the warm friendship they brought to our gathering and the wise counsel they offered their respective fairs and to the Association.
-After the reading of their names please stand in silent tribute to their memories.

 Herkimer County Fair